Find a Support Group

 Whether you’re a new or expectant parent, a family of color, a sibling, father or grandparent of someone with Down syndrome, if you’re looking to connect with others in your shoes, the MDSC can help.
 We collaborate with more than 20 local support groups around the state.

 The MDSC has begun bringing together more than two dozen leaders in the Down syndrome community from across the state for a Support Group Leader Retreat.
 The group shares experiences and strategizes how to advance our mutual goal of strengthening supports for people with the Down syndrome across the state.

 Monthly calls and social events; Open to all family members.
-First Thursday 7-8 PM.
+Second Thursday 8-9 PM.

 Autism Spectrum Disorder/Down Syndrome

 Jeanne Doherty: 978-761-3950